mitschlagel/csc551-final-project/README.md

 ## ideas

-can we store fav players in localStorage? save the minutes played for fav players in local storage!!!! use localStorage/seesionStorage to track if user is logged in
+can we store fav players in localStorage? nope because a cache refresh could wipe this out.

 ## table schema